Fix Those Flicking Pinball Lamp Sockets

 If those spots are not perfectly clean, the solder will not stick.

 Next, heat up your soldering iron.
 If your iron is adjustable, turn it up high.
-I use 700 F (370 C) but it could be hotter.
+We use 700 F (370 C) but it could be hotter.
 The solder will not stick to the bulb socket unless it is hot enough.

 Pick a shiny spot on the bulb tube and heat it.
 After it gets hot, apply solder until it flows on the tube.
 Continue to heat where the tab comes into make a solder bridge.
 It likely will not look neat, but we don’t care.
 The point is to make certain that the electricity flows from the tab to the tube that holds the bulb.